-Easier said than done?
-Here are four critical pieces of a residency personal statement to get you started.
+Here are four critical components of a residency personal statement to get you started.

 You obviously don’t want to write about your love for pediatric medicine if you’re applying for a surgical residency program.
 What’s less obvious is that you can – and should – write about the specific advantages of a research-oriented residency program in one essay and the benefits of a purely clinical experience in another.
 You can even write a different personal statement for every program.
 It sounds like a lot of extra work, but don’t underestimate the bonus points you can get for this approach.
 Tailoring your essay to specific programs or types of programs demonstrates that you’ve done your homework and are genuinely interested.

 Now that you have an idea what to write about, you need to know how to write it.
 Your tone of voice should be personable, but professional.
 Your story should be interesting and draw the reader into the story with specific examples, but use humor sparingly.
 Throughout your writing, keep your purpose in mind – you’re trying to land the interview, not detail every aspect of your medical school training or research project.